La Cucaracha

-La Cucaracha (/es/, "The Cockroach") is a popular folk song about a cockroach who cannot walk.
+"La Cucaracha" (/es/, "The Cockroach") is a popular folk song about a cockroach that cannot walk.
 The song's origins are Spanish, but it became popular in the 1910s during the Mexican Revolution.
 The modern song has been adapted using the Mexican corrido genre.
 The song's melody is widely known and there are many alternative stanzas.

 Structure

 The song consists of verse-and-refrain (strophe-antistrophe) pairs, with each half of each pair consisting of four lines featuring an ABCB rhyme scheme.

 Refrain

 The song's earliest lyrics, from which its name is derived, concern a cockroach that has lost two of its six legs and struggles to walk with the remaining four.